 Chili peppers contain ‘Capsaicin’ compound which makes chilies hot.
 Of the three varieties of chilies, red, green, and yellow, it is green chilies that provide high amounts of vitamin C. While 40 grams of red chilies provide 144 mg of vitamin C, the same quantity of green chilies provide 242 mg of vitamin C.

 How to consume?
 Since these are very hot and spicy, chill peppers are generally used as an ingredient in various food preparations.
 It is useful to note that about half a cup of dried or chopped chill peppers gives 107.8 mg of vitamin C.

 Kale is a dark green leafy vegetable.
 Though there are many varieties of leafy vegetables, kale provides more quantity of vitamin C than other varieties.
 To quantify, for about 100 gm. of the vegetable, kale gives 120 mg (200% DV) of vitamin C.

 How to consume?
 You can water cook and eat it, saute and add to your dishes or make it a part of a raw salad.

 Cauliflower is a commonly consumed vegetable and 25gm of it provides 46 mg of vitamin C.

 Pineapple contains 78.9 mg of vitamin C in just a cup of slices.
-It is also found to contain bromelain, a known digestive enzyme which reduces bloating.
-It is also found to contain 131% of daily requirement of vitamin C.
+It is also found to contain bromelain, a known digestive enzyme that reduces bloating.
+It is also found to contain 131% of the daily requirement of vitamin C.

 Also known as little cabbages, Brussels sprouts contain good quantities of vitamin C. Every 100 gram of these sprouts provides 74.8 mg of vitamin C. They are also found to be helpful in fighting cancer and heart diseases.